President and CEO of Laser Spine Institute

 Management Consulting Associate, PricewaterhouseCoopers

-Somya is a Management Consulting Associate at PricewaterhouseCoopers (PwC), within the Supply Chain Management practice.
+Somya current serves as a Program Manager at Facebook in the San Francisco Bay Area.
+Prior to Facebook she served as Management Consulting Associate at PricewaterhouseCoopers (PwC), within the Supply Chain Management practice.
 She has experience in project management, warehousing, logistics, and inventory optimization, with interests in network design and last-mile optimization.
 Before joining PricewaterhouseCoopers, Somya worked for Procter & Gamble as a Manufacturing Engineer, L Brands (Victoria’s Secret PINK) as a Brand Manager, Walt Disney World as an Internal Consultant, and JPMorgan as an Asset Management Analyst.

 Somya was an executive board member of the University’s Institute of Industrial Engineers chapter for three years, serving as President during her senior year.
 She is currently a Core Member of the PwC Women’s Network and a mentor for Step Up in the Chicago market.
 Step Up is a non-profit organization that empowers girls from under-resourced communities to fulfill their potential and join the next generation of college-bound, career-focused, professional women.